michaelhmiv/Sportfolio-Replit/replit.md

 - `GET /api/players`: Reads FPG from `player_season_summaries` instead of calling MySportsFeeds API for each player (reduces ~500 API calls per marketplace page load to 0).
 - `GET /api/player/:id/stats`: Reads season averages from `player_season_summaries` instead of live API calls.
 - `GET /api/player/:id/recent-games`: Reads from `player_game_stats` instead of calling MySportsFeeds game logs API.

+**Season Derivation:**
+The system uses `deriveSeasonFromDate()` (in `server/utils/season.ts`) to determine the NBA season from game dates.
+This heuristic-based approach classifies games as:
+- Regular season: October through mid-April
+- Playoffs: Mid-April through June

+**Known Limitation:** The April 15 playoff cutoff is approximate.
+Actual NBA playoff start dates vary by year (typically April 15-20, with play-in games around April 11-14).
+Early playoff/play-in games before April 15 may be misclassified as regular season.
+Impact is minimal as it affects only a small window of games.
+For production enhancement, consider:
+- Parsing `intervalType` from MySportsFeeds API responses if available
+- Adding `isPlayoffs` flag to `dailyGames` schema and syncing from API metadata
+- Maintaining an authoritative calendar of season transitions

 Performance optimizations include SQL JOINs to prevent N+1 queries, marketplace pagination, batch player fetches, React Query caching, and persistent database-backed stats caching with automatic aggregation.